Currently, Apple IDs are one of the most attractive pieces of information that hackers phish for.

 Although hackers can’t abuse Apple Pay and drain your credit cards, they can still use Apple Store.
 For example, hackers can buy apps from App Store, songs from iTunes, and e-books.

-Hackers can lock your phone or steal vital documents and blackmail you.
+Hackers can lock your phone or steal vital documents and blackmail you with it, which is why mobile security is so important.

 Suspicious activity that indicates your Apple ID is stolen